cronvel/babel-tower/bdd-spec.md

 expect( Element.create( { altng: [ [ "cheval" , "jument" ] , [ "chevaux" , "juments" ] ] } ).solve( babel ) ).to.be( "cheval" ) ;
 ```

-a Element created with a 'n' and/or 'g' and a 't' should extend the word existing in the dictionary with 'n' and resolve to the appropriate alternative.
+a Element created with a 'n' and/or 'g' and a 't' should extend the element existing in the dictionary with 'n' and resolve to the appropriate alternative.

 ```js
 expect( Element.create( { n: 0 , t: "horse" } ).solve( babelFr ) ).to.be( "cheval" ) ;